Privacy Policy

 1. Who We Are

-ShieldMarc ("we", "us", or "our") is the data controller for personal data collected through the ShieldMarc platform.
+ShieldMarc ("we", "us", or "our") is a UK-based business operating shieldmarc.com and is the data controller for personal data collected through the ShieldMarc platform.

-For data protection enquiries, contact us at [email protected].
+For data protection enquiries, contact us at open a privacy ticket or email privacy@shieldmarc.com.

 2. What Data We Collect